 A detailed medical history and chiropractic consultation lead to a good diagnosis and an effective treatment plan.
 Once your problem, what you want from the treatment, and any relevant medical details have been discussed, the assessment can begin.
 The consultation will remain strictly confidential.

 Our consultation combines orthopaedic, neurological, chiropractic, osteopath and physiotherapy elements.
 It will involve palpating your muscles and assessing the movement of your joints.
-Skin temperature and colouration will also be assessed.
 You may have your strength and reflexes checked.
 If there are any signs of concern you may be referred to the relevant specialist with a covering letter.
-Otherwise Mr Massey, our chiropractor will devise a management plan for you.
+Otherwise our chiropractor will devise a management plan for you.
 The plan will, as far as possible, tell you how much better you will get and how quickly.

 Chiropractic treatment usually works quickly, dissolving your pain, getting you moving fluidly, standing straighter and feeling better.
-Our chiropractor, Mr Massey, uses a combination of chiropractic, osteopath, and physiotherapy techniques to break the muscle tension/joint stiffness cycle which can lead to very painful symptoms and flare ups.
+Our chiropractor uses a combination of chiropractic, osteopath, and physiotherapy techniques to relieve the muscle tension/joint stiffness cycle which can lead to painful symptoms.

-Before any new chiropractic treatment Mr Massey explains what he is going to do and why he is going to do it.
+Before any new chiropractic treatment your chiropractor explains what he is going to do and why he is going to do it.
 He may put you into position for manipulation and make sure that you are comfortable before attempting any new manoeuvre.
 You may be asked to undress and put on a gown if you need any massage.
-If you are not comfortable with any aspect of the treatment, if you want to discuss your treatment plan or change any part of it Mr Massey is always to happy change his plan of action; there are always different ways of doing things and there is always room for flexibility.
+If you are not comfortable with any aspect of the treatment, if you want to discuss your treatment plan or change any part of it your chiropractor will always be to happy change his plan of action; there are always different ways of doing things and there is always room for flexibility.